codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

       <td>February 14th, 2024</td>
       <td>Deprecation of the old Coverage status check</td>
       <td>
         <p>From this day on, the new checks will be the official status checks for Codacy Coverage and will no longer be marked <strong>beta</strong>.
-The old check will be marked <strong>deprecated</strong> but will keep working.</p><!--NOTE Temporary comment for review purpose, to remove-->
+The old check will be marked <strong>deprecated</strong> but will keep working.</p>
         <p>If on this date you are still using the old check to block merging pull requests on GitHub, please <a href="#if-you-are-using-the-old-coverage-status-check-to-block-merging-pull-requests-on-github">update your Git provider settings</a>.</p>
       </td>
     </tr>